Molecular & Biomedical Sciences

-The Department of Molecular & Biomedical Sciences (MBMS) at the University of Maine provides undergraduate and graduate degrees in Biochemistry, Microbiology, and Molecular and Cellular Biology.
-Each field offers excellent opportunity in challenging and exciting careers.
+The Department of Molecular & Biomedical Sciences (MBMS) at the University of Maine provides undergraduate and graduate degrees in Biochemistry, Microbiology, and Molecular and Biomedical Science.
+Each field offers excellent opportunities for exciting careers.

-The MBMS faculty are very active in a variety of research fields, many in the basic Biomedical Sciences.
-You can find brief descriptions of their research programs by going to the Faculty page.
-Dr. Carol Kim (Kim-Insight) and Dr. Robert Wheeler (Wheeler-Insight) have also been featured in UMaine Today.
-Click here to see additional UMaine Today articles on MBMS faculty and their research.
+The Molecular and Biomedical Sciences faculty are very active in research fields ranging from cell signaling to aging to infectious diseases.
+You can find brief descriptions of their research programs by going to this Faculty page.
+Click here to see UMaine Today articles on MBMS faculty and their research.